+The Bureau is strictly analytical and does not engage in counterintelligence or espionage.
+The INR is headed by the Assistant Secretary of State for Intelligence and Research who reports directly to the secretary of state and serves as the secretary’s primary intelligence advisor.
 The Bureau of Intelligence and Research’s (INR) primary mission is to harness intelligence to serve U.S. diplomacy.
 Secretary of State George Marshall established INR in 1947.
-INR is a direct descendant of the Office of Strategic Services Research Department and the oldest civilian intelligence element in the U.S. Government.
+Also, the INR is a direct descendant of the Office of Strategic Services Research Department and the oldest civilian intelligence element in the U.S. Government.

-INR provides value-added independent analysis of events to U.S. State Department policymakers; ensures that intelligence activities support foreign policy and national security purposes; and serves as the focal point in the State Department for ensuring policy review of sensitive counterintelligence and law enforcement activities around the world.
+Additionally, the INR provides value-added independent analysis of events to U.S. State Department policymakers; ensures that intelligence activities support foreign policy and national security purposes; and serves as the focal point in the State Department for ensuring policy review of sensitive counterintelligence and law enforcement activities around the world.
 The bureau directs the Department’s program of intelligence analysis and research, conducts liaison with the Intelligence Community, and represents the Department on committees and in interagency intelligence groups.
 The Bureau of Intelligence and Research also analyzes geographical and international boundary issues.

 There are approximately 300 employees working for the Bureau of Intelligence and Research for the U.S. Department of State.

 Washington DC offers several different public transportation options, including bus and train service.
 To learn more about the Metrobus and Metrorail systems, visit this page.
 Many people who work in the DC area choose to commute using the many different transportation options available.
 Odenton, Bowie in Maryland are popular cities for commuters into Washington DC.